A message from Betsy Maher, Executive Director of Save the Dunes

 Today is all about Getting Involved and Giving to the organizations you hold near and dear to your heart.
 We hope you will consider making Save the Dunes one of the organizations you support this year!

-Your gift will be matched dollar for dollar up to $7,500 thanks to our matching donors, Mark J. Mihalo D.D.S.
+Your gift will be matched today thanks to our matching donors, Mark J. Mihalo D.D.S.
 Family Dentistry; CLH, CPA’s & Consultants; and Nancy Moldenhauer & Sharlene Livesay.
-We are eternally grateful for their generosity!
-Will you join them in supporting Save the Dunes this Giving Tuesday?

-Help us reach our goal of $10,000 by donating today!
+Help us reach our goal of $8,500 by donating today!